lbuck909/Note_Taker_App/README.md

 ## Usage Instructions
 * Upon opening the landing page, users can select GET STARTED.
 * Existing notes will appear on the left hand side of the screen.
-* The right side will provide teh user with an oppurtunity to create a new note title and write details underneath
+* The right side will provide the user with an oppurtunity to create a new note title and write details underneath
 * Once the user is satisfied with their note of choice a SAVE icon can be selected at the top right side of the app.
 Notes must be saved to move to the shown task list in the left hand column.

 ## Screenshot